Need help? Call us 0800 032 9366

 3. Surgical operation

-Eye-drops are the solution which most optometrists will choose first as they are the easiest to monitor.
+When researching ways on how to treat glaucoma, eye-drops are the solution which most optometrists will choose first as they are the easiest to monitor.
 Laser eye surgery has improved a lot in the treatment of glaucoma over the last 25 years, and pressure-relieving solutions without invasive surgery are possible and do well for many recipients.
 An invasive operation is not as scary as it might have been a long time ago.
-Nowadays these surgeries can be completed in less than ten minutes, without any scarring or stitches in the eye.
+Nowadays glaucoma surgery can be completed in less than ten minutes, without any scarring or stitches in the eye.
 These can be more sophisticated in the ways that they release pressure than the methods mentioned previously.

 Label: